yandex-cloud/docs/en/container-registry/security/index.md

 ## Roles

-The list below shows all roles that are considered when verifying access rights in the {{ container-registry-short-name }} service.
+The list below shows all roles that are considered when verifying access rights in the Container Registry service.

 ### Service roles